David Bedford: Personal life

 Bedford enjoyed sci-fi, was a keen astronomer and enjoyed cricket, all of which inspired his work.
 Bedford died of lung cancer in October 2011 and was survived by his third wife, his seven children, and his brother Steuart.
 Steuart died in 2021.

-After his death, a number of commemorative performances took place, including one of his later works for children The Wreck of the Titanic which was performanced nine times at venues across England during early 2012.
+After his death, a number of commemorative performances took place, including one of his later works for children The Wreck of the Titanic which was performed nine times at venues across England during early 2012.
 The performance at the SAGE Gateshead included choirs from four North East primary/junior schools.

 In November 2018 BBC Radio 3 broadcast a recording of a concert performed by the BBC Concert Orchestra, conducted by Michael Seal, marking what would have been Bedford's 80th year.
 The programme included his orchestration of Mike Oldfield's Tubular Bells, with Steve Hillage on guitar, his 1981 reworking of his Alleluia Timpanis, and his Symphony No. 1.